Alexandra Gardens, Melbourne: Cycling and skating

 Pedestrian and cycle access to the gardens is via steps or a ramp from Princes Bridge, or along the promenade from Southbank under Princes Bridge.
 Vehicular access is provided by Boathouse Drive from Alexandra Avenue.
 Next to Princes Bridge bicycles are available for hire to explore the Capital City Trail along the river.
 Also the prominent, The Around the Bay in a Day cycling event has its finish line at the Gardens.

-A skate park opened in 2001 in the gardens, with a café and first aid station, close to some distinctive Canary Island Palms which were planted in 1911.
+A skate park opened in 2001 in the gardens, with a café and first aid station, close to some distinctive Canary Island date palms that were planted in 1911.

 Rowing

 Alongside the Yarra River numerous rowing club boathouses nestle in the gardens, including the Mercantile Rowing Club.
-The Olympic champions, the Oarsome Foursome, were known to train along the Yarra river.
+The Olympic champions, the Oarsome Foursome, were known to train along the Yarra River.

 The annual Henley-on-Yarra regatta was held from 1904, every spring just before Melbourne Cup day.
 For a day and a night, Melburnians flocked to the Yarra to watch this sporting event, with attendances peaking at 300,000 in 1925.
 After World War II, the event declined in significance, however the annual Australian Henley Rowing Regatta still occurs as an amateur event in December, with recent attempts to increase its popularity.

-Past the boathouses are lawns with electric barbecues, which are popular spots for picnics and office parties around Christmas time.
-As well as lawns fronting the Yarra river, the gardens contain a star-shaped garden bed representing the Federation of Australia; many mature trees including elms and an avenue of planes and oak trees along Boathouse Drive; ornamental flower beds.